Jacobs School of Music: Ensembles

 Students in most degree programs at the school are required to participate in an ensemble during every semester spent at the school.
 Depending on the student's degree program, he or she may be required to participate in specific ensembles.
 The majority of ensembles are auditioned.

 Owing to the large size of the school, there are thirteen choirs, three bands and seven orchestras at the school.
-They encompass a broad range size and musical styles and include the Singing Hoosiers, Opera Chorus, Wind Ensemble, Baroque Orchestra, Concentus, Chamber Orchestra, Philharmonic Orchestra, as well as various jazz ensembles.
+They encompass a broad range size and musical styles and include the Opera Chorus, Symphonic Band, Concert Band, Wind Ensemble, Baroque Orchestra, Concentus, Chamber Orchestra, Conductor's Orchestra, Philharmonic Orchestra, New Music Ensemble, as well as various jazz ensembles.

 Outside of organized ensembles, performance majors are required to participate in chamber music.
 These ensembles are usually student-formed and coached by a faculty member.
 Student conductors and those wishing to solo with orchestra can also form ad-hoc orchestras.
 These are completely student-run.
-Drummer, composer, educator Sean Dobbins serves on the jazz faculty at Jacobs.
+Drummer, composer, and educator Sean Dobbins serves on the jazz faculty at Jacobs.